min2ha/ukwa-site/content/target/38350/index.en.md

   "subject": "Easter Rising "
 }

-# Glasgow Chamber of Commerce: Mayfesto - marking the 100th anniversary of the Easter Rising

 Event page for Mayfesto festival, focussing on the Easter Rising as well as on contemporary theatre and issues in Ireland today